Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

 When computing grammar coverage \citep{fuzzingbook2023:GrammarCoverageFuzzer}, we collapse all vocabulary terminals (leaves) to a single terminal (leaf), ignoring purely lexical differences (see "Appendix: Computing Grammar Coverage" (\ref{computing_grammar_coverage}) for details and motivation).

-The overall Semantic Exact Match performance is reported as well as the performance on the specific structural generalization splits where Transformers are reported to struggle, even in ReCOGS, specifically Object Prepositional Phrase to Subject Prepositional Phrase (obj\_pp\_to\_subj\_pp), Prepositional Phrase (pp\_recursion) are highlighted and discussed in depth for all models.
+The overall String Exact Match (RASP-for-COGS, stricter, implies Semantic Exact Match as well) and Semantic Exact Match (RASP-for-ReCOGS) performance is reported as well as the performance on the specific structural generalization splits where Transformers are reported to struggle, even in ReCOGS, specifically Object Prepositional Phrase to Subject Prepositional Phrase (obj\_pp\_to\_subj\_pp), Prepositional Phrase (pp\_recursion) are highlighted and discussed in depth for all models.